nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567 e/stripe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Stripe t/` Edits the name of the 2nd person to be `Stripe` and clears all existing tags.

+**Tip:** The same input rules for `add` applies here!
+An invalid input will throw an error.

 ### Locating startups by name: `find`